johnfedoruk/bangular/aio/content/guide/ngmodule-api.md

       A component template can [reference](guide/ngmodule-faq#q-template-reference) another component, directive, or pipe when the reference is declared in this module or if the imported module has exported it.
-      For example, a component can use the `NgIf` and `NgFor` directives only if the module has imported the Angular `CommonModule` (perhaps indirectly by importing `BrowserModule`).
+      For example, a component can use the `NgIf` and `NgFor` directives only if the module has imported the Bangular `CommonModule` (perhaps indirectly by importing `BrowserModule`).

       You can import many standard directives from the `CommonModule` but some familiar directives belong to other modules.
-      For example, you can use `[(ngModel)]` only after importing the Angular `FormsModule`.
+      For example, you can use `[(ngModel)]` only after importing the Bangular `FormsModule`.

     </td>